ChronulusAI/mcp-madness/README.md

-# 2025 NCAA Men's Basketball Tournament Schedule and Predictions
+# March Madness Picks with Chronulus AI

-This is the schedule of games for the 2025 NCAA Men's Basketball Tournament along with win probability predictions for each team provide by Chronulus AI.
+This repository demonstrates using the BinaryPredictor agent by Chronulus AI to estimate win probabilities for match-ups in the 2025 NCAA Men's Basketball Tournament.

+## BinaryPredictor Config

+### Chronulus Session Setup + First Prediction

 For the first match up, the following prompt was used in Claude to setup the Chronulus Session and get the first prediction.
 Replace the items in `{{brackets}}` with your own values.